francisldn/blockchain-developer-bootcamp-final-project/README.md

   * HDWallet provider - install via ``npm i -g @truffle/hdwallet-provider``
   * Network provider - create an account with Infura/Alchemy and get the provider URL
 ### Migration
-* Within Migrations folder, ``2_deploy_contracts.js`` retrieves the contract artifacts (abi) and deploys the contract together with the addresses of the following, as required inputs in the constructor:
+* Within the Migrations folder, ``2_deploy_contracts.js`` retrieves the contract artifacts (abi) and deploys the contract together with the addresses of the following, as required inputs in the constructor:
   * Uniswap
   * CEther
   * WETH
 * The address inputs vary depending on the network of which the contract will be deployed (mainnet, rinkeby or development)
 ### Smart Contract Unit Tests
-* Before running the tests, you need to fork the mainnet and initialize the accounts, as below.
+* Before running the tests, you need to fork the mainnet and initialize the 2 sample accounts, as below.
+Please fill in ``YOUR_API_KEY`` obtained from INFURA before you run the command.
 ```
 ganache-cli --fork https://mainnet.infura.io/v3/YOUR_API_KEY --unlock '0x7344e478574acbe6dac9de1077430139e17eec3d' '0xEA674fdDe714fd979de3EdF0F56AA9716B898ec8' --networkId 999